Review: HSBC World Elite Mastercard

 The HSBC World Elite Mastercard comes with a $100 Travel Enhancement credit, which can be used towards eligible airline baggage fees, airline seat upgrades, or airport lounge pass purchases.

-The credit will be automatically available when your credit card is first issued and will be renewed annually on the anniversary of your account open date.
+The credit will be automatically available when your credit card is first issued and will be renewed annually on the anniversary of your account opening date.
 The credit must be used within one year.

 You must charge the eligible travel purchases to your HSBC credit card.
 Then you can redeem the credit against them by submitting a redemption request.
 To do so, log in to your HSBC online account and click “Redeem Your Points Here”.
 Then select the “Redeem Now” dropdown, and click on “Travel Enhancement Credit”.
 On the next screen, eligible charges that you can apply the credit towards will appear.